landnthrn/ordir/README.md

 ## How it works

-Ordir uses a fairly unknown method via hidden `desktop.ini` files, infotips, and sorting by **Comments** in Explorer—think of it as giving folders metadata and sorting by it.
+Ordir uses a fairly unknown method via hidden `desktop.ini` files, infotips, and sorting by **Comments** in Explorer.
+Think of it like giving folders metadata and sorting by it.

 #### Input Process: